Blumlaut/EasyAdmin/README.md

 **you are not allowed to:**

-**Copy, re-release, re-distribute it without my written permission.**
+**Copy, re-release, re-distribute it without my written permission ( unless it is a fork on GitHub )**